Trump says he’s taking malaria drug to protect against virus

 —-

-AP medical writers Marilynn Marchione in Milwaukee and Matthew Perrone in Washington contributed to this report.
+Marchione reported from Milwaukee.
+AP medical writer Matthew Perrone in Washington contributed to this report.